frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/tools/production-planning-tool.md

 your production.

 > Note: How do you change a Production Plan?
-The output of the Production Planning Tool is the Production Order.
-Once your orders are created, you can change them by amending the Production Orders.
+The output of the Production Planning Tool is the Work Order.
+Once your orders are created, you can change them by amending the Work Orders.

 {next}